document.lastModified :

 There is potentially another benefit to selecting special dipole length to reduce large signals coming from the broadside direction.
 This can be understood by recognizing that the broadside gain of a dipole falls to zero at certain lengths.
 Coincident with this are maxima away from broadside.
 The first null of this sort occurs at approximately 1.9 wavelengths.
 Although this technique has not yet been exhaustively tested, by selecting a 1.9*3m = 5.7m total length it is possible to reduce response of the system to 100 MHz signals coming from the horizon.
 This occurs when the waves propagating along each monopole cancel a central field at the feedpoint.
 It requires that both tips of the dipole are exposed to similar fields which may only be the case when the entire antenna is significantly about ground and local clutter.
 Initial examination of this have showed promise.

 Caution!
-The following ideas have not yet been well modeled or well modeled but might be worth investigating.
+The following ideas have not yet been well tested or well modeled but might be worth investigating.
+Initial measurements do show significant effect when there is good LOS to the offending signal from both of the dipole tips.

 Another possibility for reducing 100 MHz signal could be through the use of a small portion of each monopole's conductor to wind a coil "trap" This can either be thought of as a parallel resonant circuit- for 100 MHz or using the SWTL understanding of a dipole, as an extension of its electrical length.
 Whichever way it's viewed, placing a high impedance in series at a lower impedance location can attenuate the signal amplitude.